For a recent river trip, I planned high protein camping food to bring. Here’s the low calorie meals & snacks I brought to stay on my diet.

 So, with the blessing of my husband (who was going to have to eat the same foods as me because everything got packed onto a 15 ft. raft), these are the meals we planned!

 The high protein food we packed for camping on the river

 All the food we brought had to fit on the raft, and we tried to include as few things that needed to be in the cooler as possible.
 So, this is what we came up with:

 Breakfast- Greek yogurt and protein cereal

 Getting adequate protein for breakfast was challenging.
 We could have set up the kitchen and cooked some eggs, but in the mornings, there was enough to do packing up camp.

 So, instead we brought Greek Yogurt (1 container Plain) with Kashi Protein Honey almond flax (1 cup)= 290 calories, 25 g protein, 41 g carbs, 5 g fat.

-Other non-cook, high protein, portable breakfast ideas I considered was:
+Other non-cook, high protein, portable breakfast ideas I considered were:

 - Hard boiled eggs (but those would have had to stay in the cooler)

 - pre-made protein waffles!
-I would have like these!
+I would have liked these!